QuakeWatch Server Manual

 = true/false

-message-number values for the given message.
+values to be specified within the message data.
 See the "Feeder-Data-Source Message Tracking System"

 section for more information.
 If this parameter is not specified